jackEBG/Insurance/README.md

 # Project Title:- Analyse Historical Insurance Claim Data

 ## Description
-Theobjective of your analyses is to help optimise the marketing strategy as well as discover “low-risk” targets for which the premium could be reduced, hence an opportunity to attract new clients.
+The objective of your analyses is to help optimise the marketing strategy as well as discover “low-risk” targets for which the premium could be reduced, hence an opportunity to attract new clients.

 ## Installation